26677Published on March 6, 2021

-In what circumstances did Bangabandhu gave that speech?
+In what circumstances did Bangabandhu give that speech?

-Under the leadership of Sheikh Muibur Rahman, the Awami League won an absolute majority in the National Assembly elections of Pakistan held on 7 December, 1970.
+Under the leadership of Sheikh Muibur Rahman, the Awami League won an absolute majority in the National Assembly elections of Pakistan held on 7 December 1970.
 In that election, Sheikh Mujibur Rahman's Awami League won 167 out 169 seats in East Pakistan, with the other two seats going to PDP.
-After the 7 December elections, the then military ruler of Pakistan General Yahya Khan called for session of the National Assembly on 3rd March, 1970.
+After the 7 December elections, the then military ruler of Pakistan General Yahya Khan called for a session of the National Assembly on 3rd March 1970.

 The President of Pakistan was supposed to address the nation on this day.
 The entire country waited to hear what he had to say via their TVs and radios.
 But to the dismay of these people, instead of Yahya, another spokesperson announced that: "Till next announcement, President Yahya Khan has indefinitely suspended the session of the National Assembly.
 He has commented that the current situation in Pakistan as a deep political crisis".

 This deeply angered Bangabandhu Sheikh Mujibur Rahman.
 He called for the liberation of the Bangali people.
 In a press conference, he stated that this is no political crisis but the expression of the autocratic attitude of the Pakistani rulers.
 He added that the Bangalis have rejected this announcement and called for a general strike on behalf of the people for 2nd March in Dhaka and 3rd March nationwide.
 He also asked the Bangalis to wait for his next instructions.
 Subsequently, the Bangalis for the first time called for their independence with slogans like: "Brave Bangalis Take Up Arms, and Liberate Bangladesh".
 The Shadhin Bangla Chatro Shongram Parishad (Independent Bangla Students Struggle Council) was formed.